Taitdanielle/TheNailHutt/README.md

 * People who like to treat themselves
 * People who enjoy socialising
 * People who want to purchase various nail care products

+#### Visitor/ User Goals:
+* Purchase products/services that are shown on the website in a safe and secrure enviroment.
+* Get relevent information on the products and treatments available.